-- Education record and qualifications,

-- Employment since leaving school,
+- Education record and qualifications, - Employment since leaving school,

 - Reasons for wishing to attend the course,

 - Choice of university or college,

 - Any relevant non-work experience, and

 - Career intentions.

 Once the panel has met, we will write to you confirming their decision and any conditions attached.
-You will normally be advised of the outcome of your application by mid-July.
+You will be advised of the outcome of your application shortly after the panel has met.
 We will provide brief reasons for any rejected application.